 Purpose and context

-Figure 1: The input mesh (left) is partitioned by means of variational clustering (middle).
+Figure 1: The input mesh a) is partitioned by means of variational clustering b).
 Each cluster results in the creation of a new vertex in the coarsened version.
-The triangulation is deduced from the clusters adjacency (right) and is of very good quality when considering the triangles aspect ratio.
+The triangulation is deduced from the clusters adjacency c) and has very good quality when considering the triangles aspect ratio.

 The proposed clustering approach generates partitions which are similar to centroidal Voronoi regions, where each region has the same size.
 As a consequence, the sampling is very uniform on the surface, and the resulting triangulation has elements with good aspect ratios.

 Figure 2: A curvature indicator map is built for the bunny mesh (left) and is inserted in the clustering scheme, to obtain a curvature-adapted isotropic mesh.